copiousfreetime/try-them-all/posts/02_dataset_quality.md

 unique row count: 2689740
 ```

-Looks like there is the row count that `wc -l` reported, but ther are 2 rows, that are adjacent, with the wrong parts count.
-There is probably an embedded `\n` in the keyword field of photo `[PF4s20KB678](`.
+Looks like there is the row count that `wc -l` reported, but there are 2 rows, that are adjacent, with the wrong parts count.
+There is probably an embedded `\n` in the keyword field of photo `PF4s20KB678`.
 Lets dump those lines of the file.

 ```txt
 % sed -n '1590610,1590613p' keywords.tsv000